Tarsiciosh/EssentialFeed/NOTES.md

 - add insert case for Message in StoreSpy and the insert method
-- add SaveResult and save func to LocalFeedImageDataLoader [LocalFeedImageDataLoader.saveImageDataForURL requests image data insertion for url into the store]
+- add SaveResult and save func to LocalFeedImageDataLoader [LocalFeedImageDataLoader.saveImageDataForURL requests image data insertion for url into the store] [separate retrieval from insertion operations and types to clarify intent] [rename test case class to clarify intent]

 - create a new project ios single view app: EssentialApp
 - remove landscape (left and right)